Lahmad22/Group3-TheKnight-sTourProblem/README.md

 # GroupWorkSubmission
-This repository contains the cource code for our Group project, on the knight's tour problem worked on by Ahmad, Asmau and Mufeedah.
-The project shows a solution the problem.
+This repository contains the cource code for our Group project, on the knight's tour problem worked on by Ahmad Lawal, Asmau Yakub and Mufeedah Auwal.
+The project shows a solution to the problem.
+ID's respectively 20221927, 211103095, 211109046

 # The Requirements To run this code
 1. Clone the Repository